spaniard95/poker-game/README.md

-This project is poker game developed in React.
+This project is a poker game developed in React.